 Conclusion

-Unlike previous research, which was mainly focused on the identification of cultural remains and reconstruction of routes of hominin dispersal, recent research has shed light on the chronology of sites, but it also enabled the reconstruction of mobility and behaviour of hominin groups at habitations, including the organization of lithic technology.
+Unlike previous research, which was mainly focused on the identification of cultural remains and reconstruction of routes of hominin dispersal, recent research has shed light on the chronology of sites, but it also enabled the reconstruction of mobility and behaviour of hominin groups at habitations, including the organisation of lithic technology.
 However, there are still numerous gaps in the knowledge on the Lower Palaeolithic in the Balkans, as well as issues related to the context of the finds and the spatial and temporal variability of the industries.

 Recent Lower Palaeolithic research in the Balkans has also shown a strong correlation between site density and distribution of mineral resources, as well as between resource availability and variability of the industries.
 It turned out that the largest number of sites is located near the primary and secondary deposits of raw materials, which, judging by the presence of formal tools, indicates that the availability of mineral resources was one of the decisive factors in choosing locations for settlement.

 In regard to technological variability, it should be noted that the inventories of artefacts found in caves are quite different from those found in open-air sites.
-While artefacts found in caves can be associated with small tool industries (in the early phase) and with Quina methods (in the late phase – i.e. at Balanica), open-air sites record Acheulean industries, simple PCT, and (later) typical Levallois technology as well.
+While artefacts found in caves can be associated with small tool industries (in the early phase) and with Quina methods (in the late phase – i.e., at Balanica), open-air sites record Acheulean industries, simple PCT, and (later) typical Levallois technology as well.
 In that context, the question began to arise as to how much the variability of industries can be related to behavioural and ecological factors, and how much to the cultural tradition or cultural transmission related to population movements.